 You might like to check out some of my recipes for my own comfort foods.
 My favourites are Chicken Noodle Soup if I’m poorly which was a recipe that’s been handed down from my nan through the generations.
 Or if I’m feeling in need of some pure comfort, it’s got to be the old school dinner recipes of Butterscotch Tart and Apple Coconut Squares.

 After publishing this post initially, I then went on to write about someone who was my real life Cherie Moon.
 You can read about her HERE

-I’m very much looking forward to reading A Wedding at The Comfort Food Cafe in March 2019 but in the meantime check out more of my Recommended Reads.
+A Wedding at The Comfort Food Cafe followed in March 2019 but that’s still in my TBR pile.